skiadas/WebAppsCourse/notes/git_remotes_branches.md

 git remote -v
 ```

 You should see "two" remotes, one for **fetch** and one for **push**.
-Fetch is what happens when we download changes from GitHub to our computer, Push is the opposite.
+Fetch is what happens when we download changes from GitLab to our computer, Push is the opposite.

 If you have collaborators, you can create extra "remotes" linking to their versions of the project, so that you can fetch changes they make.
 In our case, we will create such a remote that would access my main version of the project, so that you can get updates when I add new labs (your forked project won't update directly).
 Do the following:

 ```
-git remote add mainSource https://github.com/skiadas/WebAppsLabs.git
+git remote add mainSource https://gitlab.com/skiadas/WebAppsLabs.git
 ```

 Now if you look for all the remotes you should be seeing two new remotes (well really one remote with fetch and push).
 We will use this much later.